Skip to content

 Sculpting is also a better method for creating high-resolution details like wrinkles, folds, and textures, which modeling can make complex.

 A combination of modeling and sculpting may be the best approach in some cases.
-A character designer, for example, might use sculpting to create the overall form of a character and then model the clothing, accessories, and other details.
+A 3D character modeling company, for example, might use sculpting to create the overall form of a character and then model the clothing, accessories, and other details.
 Similarly, a product designer may use sculpting to create an organic shape before adding precise details and dimensions with modeling.

 Finally, the choice between modeling and sculpting is determined by the project’s specific needs and the artist’s or designer’s skills and preferences.